About Us

 Rev. Jiguang

-In 1995, he gratefully accepted the opportunity to take Five Layman Vows with Ven.
+I started my Buddhist journey almost four decades ago, remaining a solitary practitioner for most of that time.
+In 1995, I formally took Five Layman Vows with Ven.
 Hung I at the Jade Buddha Temple in Houston, TX.
-In 2019, Andrew joined FMZO (the Five Mountains Zen Order), lead at the time by Most Ven.
+In 2019, I joined FMZO (the Five Mountains Zen Order), lead at the time by Most Ven.
 Wonji Dharma, enrolled in BDU (Buddha Dharma University), and started a personal practice under the guidance of Ven.
 Cheolsoeng.
-In 2022, he was ordained as a priest (Pujari) with the Ames Mahasangha, and took full monastic bhikṣu vows in 2023.
-He was also granted Dharma Holder status by Ven.
-Cheolsoeng in 2023.
+I ordained as a priest (Pujari) with the Ames Mahasangha.
+I took Bhikṣu vows in 2023, and received Inga (full teaching authority) in 2024.

 Rev. Hyeon'ui Sattva